Cardinality Estimation of Subgraph Matching: A Filtering-Sampling Approach: Performance Evaluation

-For the \WordNet and \EU datasets, although \Fastest incurs some overhead due to filtering, it remains significantly more efficient in terms of the required execution time to achieve a specific accuracy level.
-In the \WordNet dataset, \AlleyTPI, the top competitor, takes about 6 seconds per query to attain an average log q-error of 0.3 (q-error of about 2).
-On the other hand, \Fastest reaches an average log q-error of 0.1 (q-error of about 1.26) with just about half a second per query.
+Although \Fastest incurs some overhead due to filtering for large datasets, it remains significantly more efficient in terms of the required execution time to achieve a specific accuracy level.
+In \WordNet, \AlleyTPI, the top competitor, takes about 6,000 milliseconds per query to attain an average log q-error of 0.3 (q-error of about 2).
+On the other hand, \Fastest reaches an average log q-error of 0.1 (q-error of about 1.26) with just about 600 milliseconds per query.

-The efficiency of \Fastest is achieved through the synergy of our three key components.
+The efficiency of \Fastest is achieved by the synergy of our three key components.
 Firstly, our strong filtering substantially reduces the sample space before sampling, which reduces the number of required samples.
 Filtering also reduces the cost of obtaining a sample.
 Secondly, the tree sampling generates accurate results without requiring costly intersection, addressing most cases with high efficiency.
-Lastly, the graph sampling tackles the remaining difficult cases.
+Lastly, the graph sampling tackles the remaining hard cases.

-Regarding the efficiency of indexing, \autoref{tab:enumeration-overhead} shows the overhead for indexing triangles and 4-cycles for our datasets compared to the TPI (Tangled Pattern Index) from Alley \cite{Alley}.
-In our experiments, all six datasets utilize Triangle Safety, and all but the EU2005 dataset use 4-Cycle Safety.
-Compared to TPI which takes exponential time and space, our indexing phase can be done much more efficiently.
-We note that since this preprocessing is required only once per data graph, these can be indexed in advance to process many queries.
+\paragraph{Indexing Time} \autoref{tab:enumeration-overhead} shows the indexing time for triangles and 4-cycles for our datasets compared to the TPI (Tangled Pattern Index) from Alley \cite{Alley}.
+In our experiments, all six datasets utilize Triangle Safety, and three datasets (\Yeast, \WordNet, and \Dblp) use Four-Cycle Safety.
+Compared to TPI which takes exponential time, our indexing can be done much more efficiently in polynomial time.
+We note that since this indexing is required only once per data graph, it can be done in advance to process many queries.

+\paragraph{Memory Usage} \Cref{fig:memory-usage} shows the size of the index and peak memory consumption (measured as the highest memory usage observed across all queries, including both the index and the Candidate Space) of \Fastest compared to \Alley.
+While the Candidate Space is built for each query, the index is built only once per data graph. \Fastest builds a smaller index compared to \Alley's TPI structure, and its peak memory usage remains comparable to that of \Alley.